barryclark/jekyll-now/_posts/2015-01-05-designing-3d-printable-parallelogram-joints-part-1.md

 Other than these broad strokes, after you pick the materials, you have to think about

 * **Strength:** Typical prototyping materials (plastics) are pretty weak.
 Common causes of extreme sadness are [cantilevered loads](http://en.wikipedia.org/wiki/Cantilever) (especially on long shafts), [stress concentrations](http://en.wikipedia.org/wiki/Stress_concentration) (use more fillets, avoid narrow necks)
-* **Tolerances:** Know in advance about the [kerf](http://www.cutlasercut.com/resources/tips-and-advice/what-is-laser-kerf) of your laser-cutter (your holes will be bigger than expected) and the "[blobbies](http://www.makerbot.com/blog/2011/01/06/vertex-polygon-and-diameter-recommendations-for-printing-small-holes/)" from your 3D printer (Makerbot will fill in more than expected)
+* **Tolerances:** Know in advance about the [kerf](http://www.cutlasercut.com/resources/tips-and-advice/what-is-laser-kerf) of your laser-cutter (your holes will be bigger than expected) and the "[blobbies](http://www.makerbot.com/blog/2011/01/06/vertex-polygon-and-diameter-recommendations-for-printing-small-holes/)" (official Makerbot term) from your 3D printer (some will fill in more than expected)

 ### Joints